-We work with other agencies in line with Keeping Children Safe in Education (2021) to support children and families in the following circumstances;
+We work with other agencies in line with Keeping Children Safe in Education (2023) to support children and families in the following circumstances;

 - Children facing the court procedures and/or children in the court system;

 - Children with family members in prison;

-- Children who are homeless.
+- Children who are homeless;

 - Children who need a social worker.

-4.9 Child potentially at greater risk of harm
+4.9 Children potentially at greater risk of harm

-- 4.9.1 The school recognises that some children need a social worker due to abuse, neglect or complex family - circumstances and that abuse and trauma can leave children vulnerable to further harm, as well as educational disadvantage. - 4.9.2 The Designated Safeguarding Lead will hold information relating to social workers working with children in the school. - 4.9.3 This information will inform decisions about safeguarding and promoting welfare (including the provision of pastoral and/or academic support). - 4.10 Children missing from Education - 4.10.1 All Souls School understands that children missing from education can be a warning sign to a variety of safeguarding concerns. - 4.10.2 All Souls School will report information to the Local Authority when removing a child from roll. - 4.11 Elective Home Education - 4.11.1 All Souls School recognises that many home educated children have a positive learning experience and the decision is one with the child's best interests at heart. - 4.11.2 Since 2016, All Souls School has a statutory duty to inform the Local Authority of all deletions from roll.
-When Elective Home Education is the reason for this removal, the Local authority and other key professionals will work alongside All Souls School to coordinate a meeting with parents where possible ideally before a final decision is made.
+4.9.1 All Souls recognises that some children need a social worker due to abuse, neglect or complex family circumstances and that abuse and trauma can leave children vulnerable to further harm, as well as educational disadvantage.

+4.9.2 The Designated Safeguarding Lead will hold information relating to social workers working with children in the school.

+4.9.3 This information will inform decisions about safeguarding and promoting welfare (including the provision of pastoral and/or academic support).

+4.10 Children absent/missing from Education

+4.10.1 All Souls understands that children that are absent from education for prolonged periods and/or repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and criminal exploitation - particularly county lines.
+This includes children missing from education that are not on roll.

+4.10.2 All Souls will report information to the Local Authority when problems are first emerging and if there is a need for the removal of a child from roll.

+4.11 Elective Home Education

+4.11.1 All Souls recognises that many home educated children have a positive learning experience and the decision is one with the child's best interests at heart.

+4.11.2 Since 2016, All Souls has a statutory duty to inform the Local Authority of all deletions from roll.
+When Elective Home Education is the reason for this removal, the Local authority and other key professionals will work alongside All Souls to coordinate a meeting with parents where possible ideally before a final decision is made.

-4.12 Mental Health
+4.12 Children requiring Mental Health Support